Feature request #3067

 You know that the above OO refers to OpenOffice.
 And as said we support DBF.
 It's just that the delimited text provider doesn't.

-#6 Updated by Giovanni Manghi about 10 years ago
+#6 Updated by Giovanni Manghi over 10 years ago

 Replying to [comment:5 jef]: